ushahidi/Ushahidi_iPhone/README.markdown

 * Replace each image with a more appropriate graphic for your map (maintaining file name and image dimensions)
 * Note, you can use the /Themes/MapATL as an example of a custom white-labeled map
 * Edit Info.plist Bundle Name and Bundle Display Name to what you'd like to see below your app icon
-* Optionally edit Info.plist UshahidiWebsite and UshahidiEmail if you want point to your own map and support email
+* Optionally edit Info.plist UshahidiWebsite and UshahidiEmail if you want point to your own map and use your own support email

 ### Technique #2 (Advanced) ###
 * Create a duplicate copy of the /Themes/Default folder with a new name, for example MyMap